-To obtain a floodplain in development permit, the applicant shall first file an application in writing on a form furnished for that purpose.
+To obtain a floodplain development permit, the applicant shall first file an application in writing on a form furnished for that purpose.
 Every floodplain development permit application shall:

-- Describe the land on which the proposed work is to be done by lot, block and tract, house and street address, or similar description that will readily identify and specifically locate the proposed structure or work; - Identify and describe the work to be covered by the floodplain development permit; - 3.
-Indicate the use or occupancy for which the proposed work is intended; - 4.
-Indicate the fair market value of the structure and the fair market value of the improvement; - Specify whether development is located in designated flood fringe or floodway; - Identify the existing base flood elevation and the elevation of the proposed development; - 7.
-Give such other information as reasonably may be required by the floodplain administrator; - 8.
-Be accompanied by plans and specifications for proposed construction; and - 9.
-Be signed by the permittee or his authorized agent who may be required to submit evidence to indicate such authority.
+- Describe the land on which the proposed work is to be done by lot, block and tract, house and street address, or similar description that will readily identify and specifically locate the proposed structure or work; - Identify and describe the work to be covered by the floodplain development permit; - Indicate the use or occupancy for which the proposed work is intended; - Indicate the fair market value of the structure and the fair market value of the improvement; - Identify the existing base flood elevation and the elevation of the proposed development; - 6.
+Give such other information as reasonably may be required by the floodplain administrator;

+- Be accompanied by plans and specifications for proposed construction; and - Be signed by the permittee or his authorized agent who may be required to submit evidence to indicate such authority.